GeneralShark05/shark-methlab/README.md

 SonoranCAD (Optional - Disable police calling when fail skillcheck  othrwise) UncleJust AssortedStaches (Optional - Requires coords to be changed otherwise)

-Thanks to Stachy225 for providing the awesome Meth-Cooking animation, saved so much time and so appreciated.
 ## Items Needed:

 ### id - Name